Violeta Chamorro: Presidency (1990–1997)

 Two months after the election, on 25 April 1990, Chamorro was sworn into office.
 The ceremony, held at the Rigoberto López Pérez Stadium before a crowd of some 20,000, marked the first time in more than five decades that a sitting government had peacefully surrendered power to the opposition.
 It was also the first time governmental change had been the result of a free election with substantial popular participation.
-With the exception of the promise to end the war, Chamorro did not present a political platform.
-UNO had been unable to agree on specifics, as its membership ranged from the far left to the far right, making their plan one of running against whatever the Sandinistas were for.

-Social scientists who analyzed the elections, concluded that the results were rational in the context that ending the war would also end the psychological threat that the US, which had recently invaded Panama and had been deeply involved in Nicaragua, might invade the country.
-Sandinistan analysts confirmed these findings, determining that they had lost touch with what their constituency wanted.
+Social scientists who analyzed the elections concluded that the results were rational in the context that ending the war would also end the psychological threat that the US, which had invaded Panama in December 1989 and had been deeply involved in Nicaragua, might invade the country.
+Sandinista analysts confirmed these findings, determining that they had lost touch with what their constituency wanted.
 Marvin Ortega, who had conducted polls prior to the election, conceded that voters did not vote "with their stomachs", even though the economic situation was dire, but voted against war and the repression of their liberties.

 Peace reforms

 Chamorro's peace reforms are perhaps her most enduring legacy.
 Most noteworthy was her official declaration of the end of the war, as it was the pivot upon which all of her other policies depended.
 She maintained peace by reducing the size and power of the military, ending the national draft, and demobilizing the military.
-The day she took office, she abolished military conscription and within a few weeks had reduced the size of the army by half.
+The day she took office, she abolished military conscription and within a few weeks had reduced the size of the Sandinista government's army by half to three-quarters.
 Demobilization included disbanding the US-backed Contras, thereby leaving the Sandinistas with no one to fight, and creating a highly effective peace.
 Chamorro also granted unconditional amnesties for political crimes, resulting in little room for protest from the Sandinistas, and enabling a smooth transition of power.
-One of the ways she accomplished the co-operation of the Contras was to seek help openly from local officials in collecting weapons from both sides of the conflict.
+One of the ways she secured the co-operation of the Contras was to seek help openly from local officials in collecting weapons from both sides of the conflict.
 She began a fierce weapon-buying campaign to help eradicate the threat of continuing violence; all the collected weapons were covered in concrete at the Plaza de la Paz (Peace Square), specifically built in downtown Managua to symbolize "Never Again".